chapdel/fmc/docs/using-the-api/introduction.md

 ## API Endpoints

-All endpoints are registered at /mailcoach/api (or /api in the stand-alone installation) using the default configuration, you can change this when registering the route macro.
+All endpoints are registered at `/mailcoach/api` if you installed Mailcoach as a package.
+Using the default configuration, you can change this when registering the route macro.
 From there on, you will find a logical structure that follows to the REST standard.

+🚨 In the stand-alone installation all endpoints are registered on `/api`.

+All endpoints are registered at `/mailcoach/api` if you installed Mailcoach as a package.
+Using the default configuration, you can change this when registering the route macro.
+From there on, you will find a logical structure that follows to the REST standard.
+They are registered on  `/api` in the stand-alone installation.

 Here's a quick summary of the API methods.